hssn-20/project-proposal-template/README.md

 | Mitochondrion	| 0.537B | 0.158GB | [https://huggingface.co/datasets/Hack90/ref_seq_mitochondrion](https://huggingface.co/datasets/Hack90/ref_seq_mitochondrion) |
 | Total        	| 3.8T   | 1.12TB  |                                                                                                                          	|

-On top of the RefSeq dataset, we hope to build a DNA - natural language description dataset.
-The main reason is that [in-context learning](https://arxiv.org/abs/2402.12530) is the direct result of parallel structure, hence for us to be able to generate sequences based on natural language input, it's not enough to just fine tune on a question-answer dataset but we must also encode the structure we want our outputs to be in our pre-training step.
+In addition to the RefSeq dataset, we will create a DNA-natural language description dataset.
+The main reason for this is that [in-context learning](https://arxiv.org/abs/2402.12530) is a direct result of parallel structure.
+Therefore, to generate sequences based on natural language input, it is not sufficient to fine-tune the model on a question-answer dataset alone.
+Instead, we must also encode the desired output structure during the pre-training step.

 ### Models